Footbodds Logo

 How has Cremonese performed at home vs away?

-Cremonese has earned 10 points at home and 12 points away.
-The team performs better away from home.
+Cremonese has earned 12 points at home and 12 points away.
+The team shows balanced performance home and away.

 What is Cremonese's goal difference?